scribe-security/actions/README.md

 Command allows users to verify a image via a signed attestation (In-toto).
 - By default action will include github specific context to its SBOMs (GIT_URL, DOB_ID .. etc)
 - By default action will verify Sigstore keyless flow (Fulcio CA + Rekor log) while using github (See example below).
-- Verify signer identity, for example Github workflow ids (2DO Add Input argument).
+- Verify signer identity, for example Github workflow ids.
-- Download attestations (signed SBOMs) from scribe service (Not supported yet).
+- Download attestations (signed SBOMs) from scribe service.
 - Verify attestations via OPA/CUE policies (see cocosign documentation).
 - Verify trust of a image (local or remote) (see example below).
 - Verify trust of a local directory (see example below).